EdJoPaTo/website-stalker-example/sites/org-telegram-core-bots.md

 #### [](#privacy-mode)Privacy mode ####

 Bots are frequently added to groups in order to augment communication between human users, e.g. by providing news, notifications from external services or additional search functionality.
 This is especially true for work-related groups.
-Now, when you share a group with a bot, you tend to ask yourself “How can I be sure that the little rascal isn't selling my chat history to my competitors?”
+Now, when you share a group with a bot, you tend to ask yourself "How can I be sure that the little rascal isn't selling my chat history to my competitors?"
 The answer is — **privacy mode**.

 A bot running in privacy mode will not receive all messages that people send to the group.
 Instead, it will only receive: